 Oh god, another sharing plate restaurant I hear you cry.
 I get it, we are living in a sharing-plate epidemic and frankly, not all sharing-plate establishments are born equal.
 Bantof, thankfully, is one of the better ones.
 With Michelin-star chef Asimakis Chaniotis in charge of the menu, expect small plate sophistication with playful takes on classic dishes that harmonise perfectly with the seductive cocktail offering.

 With some notable folk involved in the making of Bantof, it is no surprise the cocktail menu is equally as impressive as the food.
-Dreamt up by Cyan Wong and his brand SuperNacular, their cocktail array leaves you speaking far too loudly, sending that risky text, and missing the last train.
+Dreamt up by Cyan Wong and her brand SuperNacular, their cocktail array leaves you speaking far too loudly, sending that risky text, and missing the last train.

 What’s the vibe?